 On April 26, 2016, the Supreme Court of Ohio handed down a merit decision in State v.
-Barker, Slip Opinion No. 2016-Ohio-2708.
+Barker, 2016-Ohio-2708.
 In a 5-2 opinion written by Justice French, joined by Chief Justice O’Connor and Justices Lanzinger, Pfeifer, and O’Neill, the court held that R.C.
 2933.81(B) is unconstitutional as applied to juveniles, and that the presumption in that statute that electronically recorded statements made during custodial interrogation are voluntary does not affect the analysis of whether a suspect validly waived his Miranda rights, which means the state retains the burden of proving a valid waiver of those rights.
 Justice O’Donnell dissented, joined by Justice Kennedy.
 The case was argued November 17, 2015.

 Then 15 year old Tyshawn Barker was taken into custody by police near midnight for questioning in regard to the fatal shootings of Ruddell Englemon and Carrie Conn.
 Another suspect had implicated Barker in those crimes during questioning earlier in the evening.

 The police detectives electronically recorded Barker’s interrogation.
 After some preliminary questions, the detectives told Barker they were going to read something to him, then read him his Miranda rights.
 Barker said he understood what the detective had read, and he signed the notification-of-rights form below a preprinted statement which said “I understand my rights.”

 The detectives then specifically asked Barker if he had heard of Miranda rights before, and his answer was, “no sir, my first time.”
 In response to another police question, Barker agreed that he had “seen it on t.v.”
 The detectives continued their questioning without asking whether Barker wanted to continue or to speak with a lawyer.
 Barker implicated himself in both shootings.